AndyM2013/twitter_distributed_source_kafka/README.md

 ```
 docker run --rm -it --net=host landoop/fast-data-dev:cp3.3.0 bash
 ```
-Under the root account, we could set up our kafka topic and kafka consumer.
+Under the root account, we could set up our Kafka topic and Kafka consumer.
 ```
 # TwitterSourceConnector in distributed mode:
 # Access landoop fast-data-dev as root